Qiskit/documentation/docs/api/qiskit/0.35/qiskit.circuit.library.AND.md

 A circuit implementing the logical AND operation on a number of qubits.

-For the AND operation the state $|1\rangle$ is interpreted as `True`.
+For the AND operation the state $\vert 1\rangle$ is interpreted as `True`.
 The result qubit is flipped, if the state of all variable qubits is `True`.
 In this format, the AND operation equals a multi-controlled X gate, which is controlled on all variable qubits.
 Using a list of flags however, qubits can be skipped or negated.
 Practically, the flags allow to skip controls or to apply pre- and post-X gates to the negated qubits.

 The AND gate without special flags equals the multi-controlled-X gate: